sojohan/NeuralODE/README.md

 # NeuralODE
-This repository contains code for course Deep Learning 02456.
+This repository contains code for the course Deep Learning 02456.